aqding/fritter/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or the owner of the multifeed
-- `403` if the user being searched for is not the user logged in
+- `404` if the userID is not valid

 #### `GET /api/multifeed/:multifeedId?` - Get a specific multifeed